with Cristian Stoicescu, Business Development

 He combines these with Time Reports that give him a clear understanding of the projects yield and team performance, bringing the whole team on the same page.

 “We didn’t accurately track time before Paymo.
-We now managed to do that because the team is more focused on every project, since they rarely interrupted by missed tasks that need urgent attention.
-I can estimate a 25-30% increase in productivity and maybe more importantly a decrease in the overall stress level.”
+We now managed to do that because the team is more focused on every project, since they are rarely interrupted by missed tasks that need urgent attention.
+I can estimate a 25-30% increase in productivity, and—maybe more importantly—a decrease in the overall stress level.”